Before you start, unhook the battery.

 Mount the voltage regulator.

 There are two places to mount the regulator: the backside of the seat footwell or the firewall.
 This time I used the fire wall but the photos below will show you both places.
-If you choose the footwell, I recommend using the Mosfet regulator that runs cooler.
+If you choose the footwell, I recommend using the Mosfet regulator they run cooler and seem to last longer

 Just place the voltage regulator where you would like to mount it, mark the holes, and drill them with an 8mm or 5/16" bit.